-- (a) A person commits the infraction of cruelty to animals if he: - (1) maliciously kills, maims or wounds any animal; - (2) overworks, tortures, torments, deprives of necessary sustenance, drink or shelter, cruelly beats, or mutilates or cruelly kills any animal; - (3) has custody of or is responsible for an animal and willfully subjects the animal to needless suffering or inflicts any unnecessary cruelty upon the same: - (4) transports or carries any animal in a cruel and inhumane manner; - (5) causes any animal to fight for his amusement or betting or waging permits the same to be done on any premises or is present at such fight; or - (6) negligently causes any of the above results. - (b) A person commits a violation under Criminal Offenses Chapter 4-1, '4-1-202 if he: - (1) causes any animal to fight for his amusement, betting or waging; or - (2) permits the same to be done on any premises or is present at such fight. (amended 1/13/09) - (c) It may be a defense to a prosecution under this section if the actor was: - (1) involved in an accepted veterinary practice or any scientific experiments or investigations performed under the authority of the faculty of a regularly incorporated medical college or university; or - (2) engaged in hunting or fishing in accordance with the provisions of this code.
+- A. A person commits the infraction of cruelty to animals if he: - 1. maliciously kills, maims or wounds any animal; - 2. overworks, tortures, torments, deprives of necessary sustenance, drink or shelter, cruelly beats, or mutilates or cruelly kills any animal; - 3. has custody of or is responsible for an animal and willfully subjects the animal to needless suffering or inflicts any unnecessary cruelty upon the same; - 4. transports or carries any animal in a cruel and inhumane manner; - 5. causes any animal to fight for his amusement or betting or waging permits the same to be done on any premises or is present at such fight; or

+- 6. negligently causes any of the above results. - B. It may be a defense to a prosecution under this section if the actor was: - 1. involved in an accepted veterinary practice or any scientific experiments or investigations performed under the authority of the faculty of a regularly incorporated medical college or university; or - 2. engaged in hunting or fishing in accordance with the provisions of this code.